shinyorg/documentation/README.md

   description; one that doesn't fit gets `.is-marquee`, which reveals a duplicate copy and scrolls the pair at a constant 55px/s.
 The slide also stays up long enough to read the whole sentence once.
-The `title` is never scrolled or shrunk (except capped with an ellipsis on phones) — it's the fixed label.
+The `title` is never scrolled or shrunk (except capped with an ellipsis on a very small phone) — it's the fixed label.
+Re-measured on resize, so the scroll starts and stops as the window changes.

+  The space held open for the dots and the × lives on `.slide`, **not** on `.stage`:
+  `inset: 0` resolves against an ancestor's *padding* box, so padding on the stage would not inset the slide at all — the text would run under the controls and, worse, would measure as fitting in room it doesn't have and never start scrolling.

 - **Announcements are dismissed one at a time.** The × drops whichever one is showing, remembers its `id` in `localStorage` under `shiny-announcements-dismissed`, and moves to